Rich2/openstrat/README.md

 <h3>Heapless Compound Value type collections library</h3>

 <p>Scala currently set to 3.1.3.
 Jdk 11+, 11 prefered.
 Scala.Js set to 1.10.1.
+Scala Native set to 0.4.5.
 Sbt currently set to 1.7.1, Sbt will not work running on Windows in
   Git Bash.
 Update your Mill to 0.10.4.</p>

 </body>